Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ### *Adding Weapons*

-To add weapons to a role (that already has a shop), create a .txt file with the weapon class (e.g. weapon_ttt_somethingcool.txt) in the garrysmod/data/roleweapons/{rolename} folder.\
+To add weapons to a role (that already has a shop), create an empty .txt file with the weapon class (e.g. weapon_ttt_somethingcool.txt) in the garrysmod/data/roleweapons/{rolename} folder.\
 **NOTE**: If the _roleweapons_ folder does not already exist in garrysmod/data, create it.\
 **NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
 For example: garrysmod/data/roleweapons/detective/weapon_ttt_somethingcool.txt